jliang117/redditRecommends/README.md

 ## Idea and feature set:

-I frequently find myself googling "best <insert thing> reddit" and so to expedite that, I figured I'd make a tool to aggregate google results of reddit comments and do some natural language processing to return top results.
+I frequently find myself googling "best \<insert item type, restaurant, thing to do here\> reddit" and so to expedite that, I made something useful to aggregate google results of reddit comments and do some natural language processing to return top results.

 The pipeline sort of looks like this: